-Students with a minimum level of English and students new to the school
+Students with a Minimum Level of English and Students New to the School

-Students with limited English as well as students new to the school will be given the opportunity to develop their understanding of Academic Honesty as they develop their language skills.
+Students with limited English as well as students new to the school will be given the opportunity to develop their understanding of academic integrity as they develop their language skills.

-In addition, students new to the school will be given the opportunity to develop their understanding of Academic Honesty and it will form part of the induction programme (currently under development).
+In addition, students new to the school will be given the opportunity to develop their understanding of academic integrity and it will form part of the induction programme (currently under development).